 So to make the transition through this rather dreary time of year, I made over my red and white Christmas dining table to fit the soft reflective feel of January.
 And the best part?
 I was able to create this cozy winter wonderland theme tablescape by only changing very few things!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 If you missed what the red and white Christmas tablescape looked like, this is where this winter tablescape started:

-All of the candles stayed as well as the mercury glass candle holders throughout the middle of the table.
+All of the flameless candles stayed as well as the silver accents of the mercury glass candle holders throughout the middle of the table.

 The back is blank so I’m looking forward to using them for other themes as well!

 See how easy it is to change a few things from the Christmas season to reimagine the table decor into a whole new January tablescape?

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.

 Don’t forget to sign up for updates to keep in touch…I have lots of fun and useful freebies you may be interested in in my subscriber-only library like my cheat sheets for where to place lighting, bathroom fixtures, artwork, and furniture!